My Account

 Call us to plan how your current or future RMD can help a loved one’s education.

-Non-qualified withdrawals are subject to federal and state income taxes and a 10% penalty.
+The earnings portion of non-qualified withdrawals is subject to federal and state income taxes and a 10% federal penalty.

 Beginning in 2018, distributions for educational expenses for elementary and secondary school (public, private, or religious) will be treated as qualified higher education expenses up to an aggregated limit of $10,000 per student.
 Amounts over that limit will be treated as taxable income.